 Beta-Mannosidosis test results are provided to the owners, submitting veterinarian and the Breed Association.

 DNA Screening Test – Beta – Mannosidosis form – Beta-Mannosidosis Form

-Salers Association of Canada is using Delta Genomics in Edmonton, AB for DNA testing.
+Salers Association of Canada is using Neogen Canada in Edmonton, AB for DNA testing.
 Please contact the office for DNA applications.

 Hair Sample Instructions